Monday, July 4, 2016

 • Surah 22:19, 20 Garments of fire have been prepared for the unbelievers.
 Scalding water shall be poured upon their heads, melting their skins and that which is in their bellies.
 They shall be lashed with rods of iron.
 Whenever, in their anguish, they try to escape from Hell, back they shall be dragged, and will be told: ‘Taste the torment of the Conflagration!’

-Now wait: in the Bible God tells us He finds the idea of fiery torment unthinkable!
+Now wait: In the Bible, God tells us He finds the idea of fiery torment unthinkable!
 Describing Israelite parents offering up their children as sacrifices He says, “…burning their sons and their daughters there in the fire; a thing which was not ordered by me and never came into my mind.”
 (Jeremiah 7:31)

 Furthermore, the Bible says the penalty for the wicked is simply dying, being ‘cut off’ from life on earth.
 See Psalm 37, where five times it says that the wicked will be “cut off,” Proverbs 2:22 (“The wicked shall be cut off from the earth”), Ecclesiastes 9:5 (“The dead are not conscious of anything”), Ecclesiastes 9:10 (“There is no work, or thought, or knowledge, or wisdom in the place of the dead”), and Ezekiel 18:4 (“Death will be the fate of the sinner's soul”).